geoserver/geoserver/doc/en/user/source/extensions/wps/operations.rst

 DescribeProcess
 ----------------

-The **DescribeProcess** operation requests a description of a WPS process supplied by the server.
+The **DescribeProcess** operation requests a description of a WPS process available through the service.

 The parameter ``identifier`` specifies the process to describe.
 Multiple processes can be requested, separated by commas (for example, ``identifier=JTS:buffer,gs:Clip``).
 At least one process must be specified.

-The response is an XML document containing metadata about the requested processes.

 .. note:: As with all OGC parameters, the keys (``request``, ``version``, etc) are case-insensitive, and the values (``GetCapabilities``, ``JTS:buffer``, etc.) are case-sensitive.
 GeoServer is generally more relaxed about case, but it is best to follow the specification.

+The response is an XML document containing metadata about each requested process, including the following:

+* Process name, title and abstract
+* For each input and output parameter: identifier, title, abstract, multiplicity, and supported datatype and format

 An example request for the process ``JTS:buffer`` is::